joshuaclayton/unused/README.md

 A command line tool to identify unused code.

+# NOTICE: As of May 27, 2020, this version of Unused has been deprecated

+Unused has been rewritten and now lives at https://github.com/unused-code/unused

+Issues, updates, and all future work will occur there.

 ![Image of Unused Output](http://i.giphy.com/3o7qDT1I4OfQxnJTvW.gif)

 ## "What kinds of projects can I used it on?"